hebrides/SimpleSubway/README.md

 SimpleSubway
 ============

+Added a new menu opener button  by experimenting with home made [icon fonts](https://icomoon.io/) , and drawing background images for buttons with CG.

 My first attempt at an iOS app.
 The goal for this project was to learn to make and publish a simple iOS app.
 I chose a subway map application because it seemed simple enough and I figured (rightly) there would be plenty of resources online to help me along the way.

 What's nice: